RavillaDivya/Machine_Learning/README.md

-# Computer Vision Projects
+# Machine Learning Projects

-Includes 4 major projects that I worked on, reports for each project explain the projects in detail
+Includes 4 major CV projects that I worked on, reports for each project explain the projects in detail

 1. Object location using SIFT features
 2. Bounding Box proposals using Selective Search